NadChel/dynamic-gateway/README.md

 Here is an overview of properties specific to this application

 * `gateway.versionPrefix` – a prefix that will be appended to an endpoint's path when building a route.
 It is assumed by this application that such a prefix would specify the API version hence the name.
 For example, if it's set to `/api/v1` and some discovered service has endpoint `GET /example`, a route matching `GET /api/v1/example` will be built.
 Once it happens, this Gateway upon receiving a request `GET /api/v1/example` will route it to the service's `GET /example`. *Defaults to an empty string*
-* `gateway.publicPatterns` – a list of [Ant-style path patterns][Ant patterns] that specifies endpoints not requiring an authenticated user. *Defaults to an empty unmodifiable list*
+* `gateway.publicPatterns` – a list of [Ant-style path patterns][Ant patterns] that specifies endpoints not requiring an authenticated user. *Defaults to a list of `/{random UUID}` which in effect doesn't match any request path*
 * `gateway.ignoredPatterns` – a list of Ant path patterns which specifies endpoints that shouldn't be mapped to this Gateway's routes.
 For example, if a service exposes endpoints `GET /example` and `GET /error`, and the list of ignored patterns includes `/error/**`, only one Route will be built, the one that routes to `GET /example`. *Defaults to an empty unmodifiable list*
 * `gateway.ignoredPrefixes` – a list of endpoint prefixes that should be ignored when building routes.
 For example, if the list includes `/auth`, and the endpoint `GET /auth/example` was discovered, the route `GET <versionPrefix>/example` will be built (not `GET <versionPrefix>/auth/example`). *Defaults to an empty unmodifiable list*
 * `gateway.servers` – a list of this Gateway's servers.
-This property is mainly for Swagger UI's dropdown menu.  *Defaults to an empty unmodifiable list*
+This property is mainly for Swagger UI's dropdown menu.  *Defaults to a list of `http://localhost:{server-port}`*

 The properties are encapsulated by the `GatewayMeta` class